tiberiusbrown/abc/docs/system.md

 | **y** | The y-coordinate of the line. |
 | **w** | The width of the line in pixels. |
 | **color** | The color (`BLACK` or `WHITE`) of the line. |

 ## `$draw_line`

 ```c
 void $draw_line(i16 x0, i16 y0, i16 x1, i16 y1, u8 color);
 ```

-Draws a line between two arbitrary points to the display buffer.
+Draw a line between two arbitrary points to the display buffer.
 This function does nothing in grayscale modes.

 | Parameter | Description |
 | :-- | :-- |